 Typically, programmable controls will now use internal and external temperature sensors, selecting optimum settings in relation to both.

 In exceptionally cold weather, it may be justifiable to turn up the heating temperature, especially if the heating is zoned, enabling concentration of heat where it’s most needed.

 A higher setting may be needed to achieve minimum comfort, due to temperature drops towards cold spots.

 Alternatively, meetings can be moved from the main church space to smaller rooms.
 These may heated independently often with electrical heaters.
-This avoids wasting heat by sending it wound the whole circuit for the sake of one smaller space.
+This avoids wasting heat by sending it round the whole circuit for the sake of one smaller space.

 However, electric portable heaters should be avoided if possible.
 Gas portable heaters are dangerous, and a ‘no no’!
-Any portable heaters are a hazard and may compromise your church’s insurance cover (ask your insurer).
+Any portable heaters are a potential hazard and may compromise your church’s insurance cover (ask your insurer).
 (The same may also apply to free-standing lights or fans.)

 Turning down the knob applies to heating, but not in the same way to hot water.

 A minimum of 60 deg C is usually the right temperature for stored hot water – for at least one hour per day – too hot for legionella (any higher temperature increases the risk of scalding).